What Are Assets, Liability, and Equity? - The Full Guide

 Current Assets

-Current assets are assets that are extremely liquid and can be immediately sold and converted into currency.
+Current assets are liquid assets and can be immediately sold and converted into currency.
 Cash, stocks, bonds, mutual funds, and other marketable securities are the most liquid current assets, which means they can be traded easily and fast without impacting their price.
 Cash, inventory, accounts receivable, and prepaid costs are examples of current assets for firms.

 Tangible Assets